Consistent Effort

 After feeling so many of my stories had come out flat recently, I think it’s time for a different approach.

 Trust your subconscious.
-I’ll be trusting mine from now on.
+I’ll be trusting mine.